Do you need payday relief?

 Sometimes they negotiate with the lenders to reduce fees.
 Other times, they pay the lenders in advance and are essentially giving you a loan.

-Either way, you are given a flat monthly rate, with no interest.
+Either way, you are given a flat monthly rate over an extended repayment period, with no interest calculations to do on your own.
 You pay the firm, and they deal with your lenders.

 It’s extremely important to understand what they are doing behind the scenes.
 Loan consolidation programs differ, and there are plenty of scams out there.
 So be careful.